 I thank my hon.
 Friend for giving way.
 I have this afternoon received an email from a senior leader in my constituency who faces having a member of staff, who has been instructed to self-isolate, waiting, worried and unable to get a test until next Thursday.
 Is there not a danger that schools will be forced to close not necessarily because of an outbreak, but because of the failure of the testing system?

 Yes.
 This is the test that the Government have to pass; otherwise we will see thousands of children up and down the country unable to stay in class as the Secretary of State wants them to—I know he does—as I want them to, and as teachers and parents want them to.

 The hon.
 Lady is most generous and has always been so.
 She made a comment earlier about perhaps sitting exams this summer.
-She has just taken an intervention on and commented on the fact that it is difficult having children back in school.
-This is a very different scenario to where we were in March, so there is a certain amount of hindsight.
+She has just taken an intervention on, and commented on the fact that, it is difficult having children back in school.
+This is a very different scenario from where we were in March, so there is a certain amount of hindsight.
 Does she accept that at the moment those decisions were being taken, we were facing a very different picture—one that seems to be proven by the fact that people are worried about children going back to school at this stage, let alone in March?

 No, I will not—I am going to make some progress.

 What is not acceptable is that we ended up in a system of utter chaos when results were declared: chaos that was deeply demoralising—indeed, devastating—for many young people.